 The DriveStation’s hard drive is encased in a black sleek and stylish chassis designed for the office desktop.
 With dimensions of 1.52 inches x 7.44 inches x 4.83 inches and the amount of storage capacities available it occupies a modest area.

 The Buffalo Drivestation Axis is cleverly designed so that the hard drive can be positioned either horizontally or vertically depending on your need for efficient use of your desktop space.

 Unusual as normally mechanical spinning disks require certain orientation to perform properly.
-Though it is worth bearing in mind that
+Though it’s worth bearing in mind that

-when the Drivestation is laid horizontally the set up guide clearly states that there is only one side you can lay it on – this is probably due to cooling requirements.
+when the Drivestation is laid horizontally the set up guide clearly states that there is only one side you can lay it on – this is probably due to cooling.

-I like the tri-color LED status light, too.
-Aside from showing the Buffalo DriveStation’s status when it is powered on, the LED glows a different color depending on the how the hard drive is connected.
+You’ll like the tri-color LED status light, too.
+Aside from showing the Buffalo DriveStation’s status when it’s powered on, the LED glows a different color depending on the how the hard drive is connected.